VACANT

 Health Screenings

-Per Kentucky regulation, JCPS Health Services is required to offer various screenings to students.
+Per Kentucky regulation, JCPS Health & Wellness is required to offer various screenings to students.
 Schools will be contacted to schedule a screening date and will be supplied all the information needed.
-Non-consent forms are sent to all parents and should be completed if they do not wish for their child to participate.
-The JCPS Health Services Department will notify parents if their child fails a screening or if the student could not be tested for some reason.
+The JCPS Health & Wellness Department will notify parents if their child fails a screening or if the student could not be tested for some reason.

-If you have any questions about these vaccines or your child's immunization status, please call your school nurse or the JCPS Health Services office at (502) 485-3387 to speak with health service staff.
+If you have any questions, please call your school nurse or the JCPS Health & Wellness office at (502) 485-3387 to speak with health service staff.

 Hearing Screenings